cbmarcum/skeletal/lazybones-templates/templates/simple-java-spock-gradle/README.md

 ```
 ./gradlew check
 ```
-Spock Reports are in `app/build/spock-reports`
+Gradle HTML report is located in app/build/reports/tests.

 Run the sample application with Gradle:
 ```